StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 ## Closure and Next Steps

-You can find the end point in the GitHub repo [here](https://github.com/StacyCash/azure-command-and-query)
+You can find the endpoint in the GitHub repo [here](https://github.com/StacyCash/azure-command-and-query)

-Clone the repo, if you haven't already and checkout `step-two-start`
+Clone the repo, if you haven't already and check out `step-two-start`

 You now have a solution that will write your users request to a queue, read that queue with a function and then turn that request into data stored in a function table.

-This has been a quick skim through, and is just the start of making a maintainable cloud solution.
+This has been a quick skim through and is just the start of making a maintainable cloud solution.
 In the following posts, over the coming months, we'll be

 * Provisioning an environment in Azure that can host this app so that we can see it in action
 * Taking a look at the Azure cost calculator so that we can check what the associated costs of that environment will be